October 2022 (with statistics revised January 2025)

 From cats and dogs, to rabbits, hamsters and reptiles, the UK are infatuated with four-legged companions.
-With an estimated 62% of UK households owning a pet between 2021/2022, its safe to say that we are pet-mad as a nation.
+In 2024, approximately 60% of UK households owned a pet1 - so, its safe to say that we are pet-mad as a nation.
 But how many security providers take our furry (and not-so-furry) friends into consideration when designing intruder alarms, and, how important is it to consider pets when designing bespoke systems?
 Afterall, they are part of the household too…

 How can pets affect intruder alarms?